 From trade wars to corporate tax cuts, multiple supreme court nominations and overseeing years of sustained economic growth, the Trump administration has enjoyed a number of achievements since their election victory in 2016.
 Although the Trump presidency has had its own plethora of difficulties– from the administration’s poor response to the COVID–19 pandemic to its inflating of tensions during protests against racial injustice following the killing of George Floyd, Trump has more than his fair share of critics.
 Historically, incumbent presidents in the US are more likely to win reelection.
 However, this year is special.

-One of the reasons Trump won the 2016 election is that he offered many disillusioned Americans with a different vision of the nation– a US that was less globalist, economically prosperous and that protected American industries.
+One of the reasons Trump won the 2016 election is that he offered many disillusioned Americans a different vision of the nation– a US that was less globalist, economically prosperous and that protected American industries.
 In regard to economic growth, the Trump administration (prior to the pandemic) exceeded expectations.
 Real GDP in the US grew by an average of 2.5% between 2017-19, outperforming forecasts released by the International Monetary Fund prior to the election in 2016.
 This was, to some extent, due to Trump’s corporate tax cuts.
 Additionally, America’s labour market also improved in that period, with President Trump overseeing America’s lowest unemployment rate in 50 years, as well as the largest increase in the wages of the lowest-paid American workers since Bill Clinton was president.

 Despite the USA’s healthy economic growth prior to the COVID-19 pandemic, the Trump administration’s mismanagement of the pandemic and the subsequent economic fallout has in part resulted in an election that will be highly contentious, with the Democratic nominee and former vice-President Joe Biden looking to replace President Trump in the White House.